List of Game of the Year awards: Electronic Gaming Awards (formerly Arcade Awards)

 The Arcade Awards, also known as the Arkie Awards, was one of the first video game awards, dating back to the golden age of arcade video games and lasting up until the video game crash of 1983.
 It was held since 1980 (for games released in 1979 and earlier) and were announced annually by Electronic Games magazine since 1981, covering several platform categories.
 Following the magazine's revival in 1992, it published the Electronic Gaming Awards in January 1993 for the best video games released in 1992.
 The 1992 and 1993 award were voted on by readers.

 Famitsu Awards

 The Grand Prize winners of the annual Famitsu Awards, voted by Famitsu magazine's readers.
 An annual award ceremony has been held since 2005.
 Prior to 2005, the results were published in the magazine's annual "Best Hit Game Awards" feature since early 1987 (for games released in 1986).

 The Game Awards

 Geoff Keighley, producer and host of the Spike Video Game Awards, created The Game Awards in 2014.
-The winners are determined by a blended vote between the voting jury (90%) and public fan voting (10%); the jury panel consists of members from 96 global media outlets.
+The winners are determined by a blended vote between the voting jury (90%) and public fan voting (10%); the jury panel consists of members from around 100 global media outlets.